 Tofu Dessert Recipes

 Did you know you can even eat tofu for dessert?
 Silken tofu has a creamy consistency that can be blended with flavors and turned into puddings, custards, pies, ice cream, and so much more.
 It works as a binder and thickener similar to eggs.
-Make sure when you’re using tofu for dessert, you’ll always grabbing silken tofu.

 - Easy Chocolate Peanut Butter Pudding